picocom-ng/picocom/picocom.1.md

 # COMMANDS

-Commands are given to picocom by first keying the *espace character* which by default is **C-a** (see **[OPTIONS]** below for how to change it), and then keying one of the function (command) characters shown here.
+Commands are given to picocom by first keying the *escape character* which by default is **C-a** (see **[OPTIONS]** below for how to change it), and then keying one of the function (command) characters shown here.